For best experience please turn on javascript and use a modern browser!

 Marilena Laskaridis Visiting Fellowships in Modern Greek Studies

-The Marilena Laskaridis Visiting Fellowships in Modern Greek Studies are sponsored by the Aikaterini Laskaridis Foundation, which is also the main sponsor of the Marilena Laskaridis Chair of Modern Greek Studies at the University of Amsterdam, held by Prof. Maria Boletsi.
+The Marilena Laskaridis Visiting Fellowships are sponsored by the Aikaterini Laskaridis Foundation, which is also the main sponsor of the Marilena Laskaridis Chair of Modern Greek Studies at the UvA, held by Prof. Maria Boletsi.
 The fellowships are offered annually on a competitive basis and by application.
+They aim to strengthen research in the field of Modern Greek studies at the UvA and internationally, encourage academic collaborations and exchanges, and give the opportunity to young and more experienced scholars in this field to advance their research.

 Copyright: Alexander Kazamias